-At 200 ppb, parts per billion, phosphates begin to have a noticeable impact on water quality.
+At 200 to 500ppb, parts per billion, phosphates begin to have a noticeable impact on water quality.
 At 1000ppb or more the ability to control algae in the water is almost gone completely and corrective action must be taken to control the phosphate levels in the water.
 While it may not be possible to prevent phosphates from getting into your pool water it may be a good idea to try to locate the cause of your increased phosphate levels.
 Using phosphate removal chemicals are the only other option and as one of the most expensive individual chemicals you want to limit how often you need them.
 Even if you do not think you have a problem with phosphates you should have your water tested for this at least every spring.

 How Often Should I Test My Pool & Spa Water?

-Until you have gained some experience with maintaining a chemical balance in a pool or hot tub you should plan on test the water often.
+Until you have gained some experience with maintaining a chemical balance in a pool or hot tub you should plan on testing the water often.
 Constant testing will help you to learn more about the nature of interaction between your chemicals and fast track you to easy water care.
 When just learning how to balance your pool or spa you should test the water every day, sometimes even twice per day, just to help see the process that happens when you make a chemical correction.